JamesMartin1998/Django-Project/README.md

 ### Reviews

 - Allows users to read and make reviews about the selected movie.
 - The review section is separated from the rest of the page with a horizontal rule.
-This clearly defines the sections to the user whilst keeping the reviews on the same page is its core information.
+This clearly defines the sections to the user whilst keeping the reviews on the same page as its core information.
 - The 'Make a Review' title and form are only displayed and made available for logged in users.
 This is due to the reviews requiring a username.
 - The form body acts as an area for users to write their reviews.
 - A clear, red button, consistent with other buttons on the website, is labeled 'Submit'.
 When clicked, the user's review will be posted.